hai-vr/documentation/docs/products/combo-gesture-expressions/reference.md

 ## Animate cat ears, wings and more

+In ComboGestureExpressions V3, if you want to animate ears, wings, tails, or other transform animations, animate those in the same animations as the one you use for your face expressions.

+*If you're familiar with ComboGestureExpressions V2:*

+The Gesture Playable Layer is no longer used.
+You can check "Clean up old layers" to instruct the tool to clear old Gesture layers when synchronizing.
+This only needs to be done once.

-This section has moved to [its own documentation page](additional-pages/v2-animate-transforms).
+If you still use ComboGestureExpressions V2, the section has moved to [its own documentation page](additional-pages/v2-animate-transforms).

 ## Permutations